z-open/zerv-core/README.md

 ## Cache Management

-The cache is activated and provided by redis if the env REDIS_ENABLED is set to true.
+Zerv can store key/value pairs in a local or enterprise shared cache.
-It is also used to manage revoked session tokens and track user sessions in a cluster.
+The cache is used to manage revoked session tokens and track user sessions in a cluster.

+There are 2 available cache implementations:
+- A redis based implementation when the environment variable REDIS_ENABLED is set to true.
+- A in-memory/file persisted based implementation when redis is not enabled.

+Cache options object can received the following settings:
+- options.prefix prefixes key names with a text value internally.
+- options.expirationInMins is the expiration time for the cache setter functions.

+The following functions are available:

 - getRedisClient():

     this returns the IORedis client instance

 - isClusterEnabled():

     this returns true if the zerv server is supposed to work in cluster (redis is then enabled)

-- cacheData(key, value, options): Cache key value in redis.
+- cacheData(key, value, options):

+    Cache key value in redis.
 Options object can contain expirationInMins and prefix to prefix the key in redis.

-- removeCachedData(key, options): Delete key value from redis.
+- removeCachedData(key, options):

+    Delete key value from redis.
 Options object can contain prefix to prefix the key in redis.

-- getCachedData(key, options): get the string data for key from redis.
+- getCachedData(key, options):

+    get the string data for key from redis.
 Options object can contain prefix to prefix the key in redis.

-- getCachedBooleanValue(key, options): same as getCachedData but returns a boolean value.
+- getCachedBooleanValue(key, options):

+    same as getCachedData but returns a boolean value.

-- getCachedObject(key, options): same as getCachedData but returns an object.
+- getCachedObject(key, options):

+    same as getCachedData but returns an object.

+- getCachedObjects(keys, options):

+    returns object corresponding the supplied keys.

+- getCachedKeys(searchText, options):

+    returns all keys starting with searchText

+- getCachedObjectsWithKeyNameBeginning(searchText, options):

+    returns all objects whose keys start with searchText

 ## shutdown support